DataDog/documentation/content/en/service_catalog/service_definitions.md

 With APM and USM data, you can automatically detect dependencies among components. v3.0 supports manual declaration to augment auto-detected system topology to ensure a complete overview of how components interact within your systems.

 ##### Inheritance of system metadata
-Components within an system automatically inherit the system's metadata.
+Components within a system automatically inherit the system's metadata.
 It's no longer necessary to declare metadata for all related components one-by-one as in v2.1 and v2.2.

 #### Example YAML for `kind:system`
 {{< code-block lang="yaml" filename="entity.datadog.yaml" collapsible="true" >}}